icclab/KIARA/docs/index.md

 Upcoming versions will include additional features:

-- Advanced security features like field encryption and authentication
+- Advanced security features, like field encryption and authentication
 - Application derived and mapped operation mode providing dynamic declaration of functions and data type mapping in source code.

 ## Getting started